vortex-5/ddwrt-bwmon/README.md

 1. Format a USB flash drive to `ext4` you may try `ntfs` but fat partitions will not work.
 2. On DD-WRT enabled routers go to the web gui.
 Navigate to Services -> USB enable automount USB drive and set the automount path of the partition to `/jffs/`.
 It is recommended to use the partition GUID to do this.
 Non DD-WRT routers need to ensure the partition is mounted on `/jffs/`.
+3. Optionally enable lighttpd support from Services -> Webserver -> Lighttpd Server.
+Keep it at the default port 81 and do not enable WAN access.
-3. Log into your router via ssh.
+4. Log into your router via ssh.
 You may use putty to do this on windows or just ssh on linux.
-4. From your ssh terminal type: `cd /jffs/`.
+5. From your ssh terminal type: `cd /jffs/`.
-5. Either download the tool directly from your router's ssh prompt type: `wget https://github.com/vortex-5/ddwrt-bwmon/releases/download/1.2.1/bwmon.tar.gz`.
-Alternatively you can download the file above and copy it to your usb flash drive.
+6. Either download the tool directly from your router's ssh prompt type: `wget https://github.com/vortex-5/ddwrt-bwmon/releases/download/1.5/bwmon.tar.gz`.
+Alternatively you can download the file from the releases page and copy it to your usb flash drive.
-6. Extract the installer package from your router's ssh prompt type: `tar -xzvf bwmon.tar.gz`.
+7. Extract the installer package from your router's ssh prompt type: `tar -xzvf bwmon.tar.gz`.
-7. Fix the permissions on your router type: `cd /jffs/bwmon/ && sh install.sh`.
+8. Fix the permissions on your router type: `cd /jffs/bwmon/ && sh install.sh`.
-8. Set the automount script on the router (Under your router's web gui's Services -> USB) to point to `/path/bwmon/startup.sh` to autostart this script on mount or just run the startup.sh script manually if you don't wish to start on system bootup.
+9. Set the automount script on the router (Under your router's web gui's Services -> USB) to point to `/path/bwmon/startup.sh` to autostart this script on mount or just run the startup.sh script manually if you don't wish to start on system bootup.
-9. Visit `http://your_router_ip/user/bwmon.html` to view your stats.
+10. If you enabled lighttpd server for better performance you can visit `http://your_router_ip:81/bwmon.html`.
+If you do not have lighttpd capability or have chosen not to run lighttpd you can visit the legacy page at `http://your_router_ip/user/bwmon.html` to view your stats.

+*Notes:* Only one of the two URL's will be available and Bwmon will autodetect which mode it should run in based on if the lighttpd server is enabled at script startup.
+Bwmon will automatically fall back to legacy mode if it does not have lighttpd access.
+Please also note that lighttpd mode also requires php execution which has been part of DDWRT since build verion 275XX and later.

 Usage and Directory Structure
 -----------------------------